nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * 2a1.
 FindMyIntern shows an error message.

     Use case ends.

 * 3a.
 There were no internship applications that contained the desired application status.
   * 3a1.
 FindMyIntern shows an empty list.

     Use case ends.

-**Use Case: UC5 - Sort internship applications by sort criteria**
+**Use Case: UC6 - Sort internship applications by sort criteria**

 **MSS**:
 1. User wants to sort internship applications by sort criteria.
-2. User enters the desired sort criteria (applied date or interview date).
+2. User enters the desired sort criteria (applied or interview).
 3. FindMyIntern shows a list of internship applications sorted by the desired sort criteria.

    Use case ends.